Mental Health Facilities Tippecanoe County, IN

 Valley Oaks Health Assertive Community Treatment

 Valley Oaks Health Assertive Community Treatment is a mental health facility in Tippecanoe County, IN, located at 610 Main Street in the 47901 zip code.
 Valley Oaks Health Assertive Community Treatment provides outpatient treatment.
-Valley Oaks Health Assertive Community Treatment provides trauma therapy, individual psychotherapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Valley Oaks Health Assertive Community Treatment also supports clients referred from the court/judicial system, patients with eating disorders and people requiring dual diagnosis treatment.
-Additional services offered by Valley Oaks Health Assertive Community Treatment consist of diet and exercise counseling, case management and assertive community treatment.
+Valley Oaks Health Assertive Community Treatment provides group therapy, cognitive behavioral therapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Valley Oaks Health Assertive Community Treatment also supports clients referred from the court/judicial system, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered by Valley Oaks Health Assertive Community Treatment consist of case management, diet and exercise counseling and assertive community treatment.

 Frequently Asked Questions